-Once you select this button, you’ll be sent to the Delete account application page, where Binance will ask you to enter the phone number or email address linked with your account.
+Once you select this button, you’ll be sent to the Delete account application page, where Binance will ask you to enter the phone number or email address linked to your account.
 You can add any one of these details in order to move forward.

 After entering the details, scroll down to the bottom of the page until you can see the Confirm to delete option.
 Once you select it, your account will not be deleted instantly.
 Yes, you read that right.

-Following these steps, will send a deletion request to Binance, after which the Binance team will audit your request, the number of your assets, and your account balance.
+Following these steps will send a deletion request to Binance, after which the Binance team will audit your request, the number of your assets, and your account balance.

 If you want them to accept the request, the balance in your account should be 0.001 BTC or less than that.
 And if it isn’t, your request will ultimately be denied.